ryanhunter237/fileexplorer/README.md

 ## Running

-Once fileexplorer is installed, run `python -m flask --app fileexplorer run` to launch the Flask server.
+Once fileexplorer is installed, run `python -m flask run` to launch the Flask server.